Imaging For Science and Education

 Identification of rip currents can be a difficult task for the untrained eye.
 Subtle differences in water texture and color, wave formation and shape are just a few of the telltale signs that are difficult to identify from ground level.
 While an aerial view allows for easier rip current identification, it is not a perspective that most beach visitors will have the opportunity to see.
 Training the public to identify rip currents with imagery that juxtaposes these different perspectives of the same rip current (ground level and aerial) would allow for easier identification of the rip current indicators from typical beach viewing angles.
 This project uses a comprehensive documentation of rip current events with high definition video and photography from a variety of typical visitor views and aerial views are being used in educational collateral as part of a nationwide educational campaign to “Spot the Rip” and prevent instances in which beach visitors get themselves into potentially dangerous swimming conditions.

-The UNC Coastal Studies Institute worked closely with NOAA’s Ocean’s Today to produce a series of videos on Rip Current Science.
+The Coastal Studies Institute worked closely with NOAA’s Ocean’s Today to produce a series of videos on Rip Current Science.

 Archaeological Surveys within Wind Energy Areas

-Archaeologists and scientific divers from the UNC Coastal Studies Institute, NOAA’s Monitor National Marine Sanctuary, East Carolina University and the Bureau of Ocean Energy Management have been performing archaeological surveys within the federally designated wind energy areas off Virginia and Maryland.
+Archaeologists and scientific divers from the Coastal Studies Institute, NOAA’s Monitor National Marine Sanctuary, East Carolina University and the Bureau of Ocean Energy Management have been performing archaeological surveys within the federally designated wind energy areas off Virginia and Maryland.
 The results of this survey will provide energy developers with information on the valuable cultural resources found within the wind energy areas, and strategies to avoid impacting these important maritime heritage assets.

 Virginia Collaborative Archaeological Survey